 Why is Vertical Communication Structure Important?

-Vertical communication in a business is important for several reasons:
+Vertical communication in business communication is important for several reasons:

 - It helps to ensure that information and directives are passed down from management to employees in a clear and timely manner.